SunlayGGX/Storm/README.md

 	• Generate the Visual studio file inside a folder named "bin" at OIS root folder (i.e if OIS is installed like this : C:/dep/OIS, then generate the vs project file into C:/dep/OIS/bin).
 	• generate with default settings
 	• build OIS into Debug and Release configurations.
+- PhysX v4.0.0 build for Visual Studio 2019 (link: https://github.com/NVIDIAGameWorks/PhysX/tree/4.0.0 ).
+Follow instruction on their site.
+Note that it isn't said in their website, but the generated solution to build is under physx/compiler/[the setting you've chosen].
+Note that I chose

+Build the library in "release" and "debug".

 # Modules